Best Men's Winter Boots of 2024/25

 What we don’t love: it’s a slipper and isn’t waterproof this isn’t the winter boot to wear outside for extended periods

 If you want a cozy winter boot to wear around the house, out to run errands, and to slip on after a full day skiing, this is the boot for you.
-The Glerups Wool Boots with Rubber Soles are a great addition to the winter footwear repertoire, as they are not only warm and comfortable, they have excellent traction and are easy to slip on and off.
+The Glerups Wool Boots with Rubber Soles are a great addition to the winter footwear repertoire, as they are not only warm and comfortable, they have excellent traction, and are easy to slip on and off.

-The wool is a great thermo-regulator and thick enough to withstand small splashes of water or puddles, but it’s too easy to submerge them in bigger puddles to count on them as a solid winter boot choice.
+The wool is an excellent thermo-regulator and thick enough to withstand small splashes of water or puddles, but it’s too easy to submerge them in bigger puddles to count on them as a solid winter boot choice.
+However, if you want a cozy winter boot to wear around the house, out to run errands, and to slip on after a full day skiing, this is the boot for you.

 Multiple Treeline writers and editors find these boots so comfortable that they’ve been known to wear these boots in town, after skiing, and around the house.
-In fact, hour for hour, we probably spend more time in these boots than any other winter shoe.
+In fact, hour after hour, we probably spend more time in these boots than any other winter shoe.
 They’re also a winner in our Best Camp Shoes guide as well as in our Best Gifts for Skiers guides.
 They’re that good.

 Insulation: 200 g synthetic